gladia-research-group/stag21/content/consortium/desc.md

 - Provide participants with the opportunity of presenting their research work to an international audience, receiving feedback and mentoring, as well as a different perspective from researchers outside their home institution.

-- MusDb band will play at the event with their amazing set of cover songs.

 ## Program

 {{% callout note %}}